-The supported feature mechanism in subclause 6.6.2 of 3GPP TS 29.500 [2] should be used to negotiate the usage of optional HATEOAS features in addition to negotiating the content type "3gppHal+json".
+The supported feature mechanism in subclause 6.6.2 of 3GPP TS 29.500 [2] should be used to negotiate the usage of optional HATEOAS features in addition to negotiating the content type "3gppHal+json" and "3gppHalForms+json".
 Separate supported features can be defined for link relation types related to different use cases.